-- The armed forces structure is approved by the Federal Assembly down to battalion level; - There is full transparency regarding armed forces engagements and activities: indeed, all major armed forces engagements are subject to parliamentary approval (see chapter 2.1 below); - Major armament, ammunition procurement or infrastructure projects are subject to parliamentary approval; - All senior officers are appointed by the government; - Military justice is independent and only administratively subordinated to the Head of DDPS.
+- The Swiss Armed Forces structure is approved by Parliament down to battalion level; - There is full transparency regarding Swiss Armed Forces engagements and activities: indeed, all major Swiss Armed Forces engagements are subject to parliamentary approval (see chapter 2.1 below); - Major armament, ammunition procurement or infrastructure projects are subject to parliamentary approval; - All senior staff officers are appointed by the government; - Military justice is independent and only administratively subordinated to the Head of DDPS.
 The judges of the Military Supreme Court are appointed by Parliament;

-In addition, the Federal Act on Freedom of Information in the Administration (SR 152.3) also applies to the Armed Forces.
+In addition, the Federal Act on Freedom of Information in the Administration (SR 152.3) also applies to the Swiss Armed Forces.
 It stipulates that any person has the right to inspect in situ or to request a copy of official documents.
 Every document requested is assessed individually and has to be made available, unless Art.
 7 applies.
 This provision stipulates that the right of access is limited, deferred or refused if such access to an official document affects inter alia the execution of specific measures taken by an authority in conformity with its objectives, or is likely to compromise the domestic and international security of Switzerland.